RFSchade/lgbt-travel-map/README.md

 To reproduce the scripts in the "scripts" folder, simply clone the repository, make sure to meet the required software and package versions (as specified in the project report), and set your working directory to the main folder, before running the scripts.

 ### Metadata description:
-See the lgbtq_travel_map_data_package.json file in the "data" folder.
+See the lgbtq_travel_map_data_package.json file in the "data" folder for metadata on the data used in the app.
+The folder "ne_10m_admin_0_sovereignty" inside the data-folder contains data fron Natural Earth, which is used for data cleaning.